An Exact Perturbative Existence and Uniqueness Theorem: Exact Perturbation Theory

+In this subsection, we present a proof of our main result, \autoref{220801172208}.
+In brief, the strategy is to apply the Borel transform, rewrite the new equation as an integral equation, find a solution using the method of successive approximations, and then apply the Laplace transform.

-\begin{proof}[Proof of \autoref{211211131327}.]
-Uniqueness of the solution $f$ is an easy consequence of the asymptotic property \eqref{211211135307}.
+\begin{proof}[Proof of \autoref{220801172208}: Uniqueness.]
+The uniqueness of $f$ follows from the asymptotic property \eqref{220802072552}.
 Indeed, suppose $f'$ is another such solution.
-Then their difference $f - f'$ is a holomorphic map $X_0 \times S_0 \to \Complex^r$ which is uniformly Gevrey asymptotic to the zero map as $\hbar \to 0$ along the closed arc $\bar{A}$ of opening angle $\pi$.
-By Nevanlinna's Theorem (\cite[pp.44-45]{nevanlinna1918theorie}; see also \cite[Theorem B.11]{MY2008.06492}), there can only be one holomorphic function on $S_0$ (namely, the constant function $0$) which is Gevrey asymptotic to $0$ as $\hbar \to 0$ along $\bar{A}$, so $f - f'$ must be the zero map.
+Then their difference $f - f'$ is a holomorphic map $U_0 \times S_0 \to \CC^\N$ which is factorial-type asymptotic to the zero map as $\hbar \to 0$ uniformly along $A$ of opening angle $\pi$, uniformly on $U_0$.
+By \hyperref[210617120300]{Nevanlinna's Theorem}, there can only be one holomorphic function on $S_0$ (namely, the constant function $0$) which is factorial-type asymptotic to $0$ as $\hbar \to 0$ uniformly along $A$, so $f - f'$ must be the zero map. \end{proof}